cs1302uga/cs1302-minesweeper-alpha/README.md

       ```java
       this.STDIN = stdin; // initialize instance constant
       ```

+      If you follow this suggestion, then you can call `STDIN.nextLine()` or `this.STDIN.nextLine()` in your class's instance methods whenever you want to get a line of user input (e.g., for a command).

   * **`void printWelcome()`:** This method should print the welcome banner to standard output, as described earlier in